3rd Division (South Vietnam): 1975

-In late January, the Division conducted a successful six-day foray into contested ground in Duy Xuyen and Quế Sơn Districts of Quang Nam, again causing high casualties.
-In the week after Tet PAVN attacks increased markedly in Duc Duc and Dai Lac Districts of Quang Nam, and the ARVN responded with heavy artillery concentrations and air strikes.
+In late January, the Division conducted a successful six-day foray into contested ground in Duy Xuyên and Quế Sơn Districts of Quảng Nam, again causing high casualties.
+In the week after Tet PAVN attacks increased markedly in Đức Dục and Đại Lộc Districts of Quảng Nam, and the ARVN responded with heavy artillery concentrations and air strikes.
 All indicators in forward areas pointed to a major offensive as the PAVN 304th and 2nd Divisions, opposing the Division and the 3rd Airborne Brigade, conducted reconnaissance and moved ammunition and artillery forward.

-From 8 March artillery-supported infantry assaults were launched against the Division, 3rd Airborne Brigade and Regional and Popular Force positions from Đại Lộc to Quế Sơn.
+From 8 March, artillery-supported infantry assaults were launched against the Division, 3rd Airborne Brigade and Regional and Popular Force positions from Đại Lộc to Quế Sơn.
 Nearly all PAVN assaults were repelled with heavy PAVN losses, but sappers were able to get through and blow the main bridge on Route 540 north of Đại Lộc.

-On 14 March, Trưởng met with General Thi, commanding I Corps troops in Quảng Trị and Thua Thien Provinces, and General Lan, the Marine Division commander, to explain his concept for the final defense of Da Nang.
-He would pull all combat forces into Quang Nam and defend Da Nang with the 1st, 3rd and Marine Divisions on line and the 2nd Division in reserve, but this deployment would be approached gradually as divisional troops were relieved in Quang Tri and Thua Thien Provinces and terrain in the southern part of the region was abandoned.
+On 14 March, Trưởng met with General Thi, commanding I Corps troops in Quảng Trị and Thừa Thiên Provinces, and General Lân, the Marine Division commander, to explain his concept for the final defense of Đà Nẵng.
+He would pull all combat forces into Quảng Nam and defend Đà Nẵng with the 1st, 3rd and Marine Divisions on line and the 2nd Division in reserve, but this deployment would be approached gradually as divisional troops were relieved in Quảng Trị and Thừa Thiên Provinces and terrain in the southern part of the region was abandoned.

-On 16 March the PAVN pounded Thăng Bình District Town with artillery and overran outposts southwest of the village, but by 20 March two battalions of the Division, sent from Quang Nam Province, joined two RF battalions in a counterattack causing high PAVN casualties in tough fighting east of Thăng Bình.
+On 16 March, the PAVN pounded Thăng Bình District Town with artillery and overran outposts southwest of the village, but by 20 March, two battalions of the Division, sent from Quảng Nam Province, joined two RF battalions in a counterattack causing high PAVN casualties in tough fighting east of Thăng Bình.